2022 United States House of Representatives elections in Oklahoma: District 3

 The 3rd district encompasses Northwestern Oklahoma, taking in the Oklahoma Panhandle, and all or part of 32 different counties, including parts of Canadian County and Oklahoma City.
-The incumbent is Republican Frank Lucas, who was re-elected with 78.5% of the vote in 2020.
-Since only one candidate filed for the Democratic Party's nomination there is no Democratic primary.
+The incumbent was Republican Frank Lucas, who was re-elected with 78.5% of the vote in 2020.
+Since only one candidate filed for the Democratic Party's nomination there was no Democratic primary.